jlangch/venice/README.md

 Break out of the REPL with `ctrl-C`

-The REPL keeps a history of the last three result values, accessible through the symbols `*1`, `*2`, `*3`.
+A history of the last three result values is kept by the REPL, accessible through the symbols `*1`, `*2`, `*3`.

 The REPL supports multi-line editing and copy/paste of multi-line code